nthompson777/ngx-foundation-starterkit/README.md

 ### Imported ngx-foundation Modules

-All ngx-foundation components are imported by default and are globally available in your project: `/src/app/shared/ngx-foundation.module.ts`.
+All ngx-foundation modules are imported by default and are globally available in your project: `/src/app/shared/ngx-foundation.module.ts`.
 Remove or comment out the modules that you do not need.

 ```
 import {